Skip to content

 Commentary This field is intended to give users a sense of how large the data or image they are interested in downloading, and serves to alert users about huge files.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "25.96 MB"
+Example Value "25.96 MB"

 Element Set GBL

-Group Distribution
+Group Object

 Format